-Norman Storm Managing Director Mr. Storm has worked in Kazakhstan for over 27 years and has been involved in a wide array of business activities, including oil and gas exploration and production, oil field services, domestic and international transportation services, and manufacturing.
-Mr. Storm has provided transportation and oilfield services to many of the region's major resource projects including Kashagan, Tengizchevroil, Karachaganak, Petro-Kazakhstan and Temir in Kazakhstan and the Kumtor mine in Kyrgyzstan.
-Mr. Storm was a principal in the first international transportation service company operating in Kazakhstan which was also the founding member of KAZATO, the IRU's (Switzerland) customs bonding agency for road transportation in Kazakhstan and was the co-founder of a joint venture which constructed two of the first western technology-based manufacturing plants in Kazakhstan.
-Trent Mercier VP and General Counsel Mr. Mercier specializes in international resource project transactions and public-private investment law, and has advised operating companies, supply companies, financial institutions and governments on resource projects in over 25 countries.
+Norman Storm Managing Director

+Mr. Storm has conducted business in Kazakhstan for over 28 years and during this period has been involved in a wide array of business activities, including: oil and gas exploration and production, mining, oil field services, domestic and international transportation services, and manufacturing.
+Mr. Storm is the Managing Director of Eurasia Resource Value SE, a European-based private investment fund that is the founder of Condor Energies, as well as Osisko Mining, the developer of Canadian Malartic, Canada's largest gold mine, near Val d'Or in Quebec.
+Mr. Storm also co-founded Kazakhstan's first international transport company that was the founding member of KAZATO, the IRU's (Switzerland) customs bonding agency for road transportation in Kazakhstan.
+The company served many of the region's major resource projects including: Kumtor Gold, Petro-Kazakhstan, Tengizchevroil, Kashagan, and Shell Temir.

+Trent Mercier

+VP and General

+Counsel

+Mr. Mercier specializes in international resource project transactions and public-private investment law, and has advised operating companies, supply companies, financial institutions and governments on resource projects in over 25 countries.
 He was a partner and global co-chair of the oilfield services group of Norton Rose Fulbright (a leading global law firm) and most recently a partner at Stikeman Elliott (the leading M&A and energy law firm in Canada).
 Mr. Mercier is the co-author of world-leading forms of investment agreements for investor-state oil and gas projects and lead author of the Canadian master agreement for procurement of oilfield goods and services.
 Mr. Mercier is also a published author and a former instructor at the University of Calgary on International Petroleum Transactions.
 Supplementing his extensive legal expertise, Mr. Mercier has an education in geology and worked for Alberta's energy regulator.